-Cutting thru Swaziland on the way back to J’berg was something I wasn’t expecting at all, but turned out to be one of the highlights of this trip.
-Crossing over the border, the difference between the third world conditions of Mozambique and the 2nd world Swaziland was immediately apparent.
+Cutting thru Swaziland on the way back to J’berg was something I wasn’t expecting at all, but turned out as one of the highlights of this trip.
+Crossing over the border, the difference between the third world conditions of Mozambique and the more developed Swaziland was immediately clear.
 The roads were in better condition, the street signs were in good repair, and there were modern irrigated fields of sugar cane, instead of scraggly patches of subsistence farms where one single family would try to grow their own food supply, supplemented by food aid.

-Swaziland is a fairly small country, but it has a remarkably well developed parks system.
-They’ve done a great job of developing the park infrastructure for a wide range of tourist types; everything from grungy overlander (like us!) to luxury and family friendly places.
-Hlane National Park is the overlander one, so we stopped in for an overnight visit.
+Swaziland is a small country, but it has a remarkably well-developed parks system.
+They’ve done a great job of developing the park infrastructure for a range of tourist types; everything from grungy overlanders (like us!) to luxury and family friendly places.
+Hlane Royal National Park is the overland one, so we stopped in for an overnight visit.
 This place was fantastic compared to some of the previous campsites we’d stayed in!
-Hot showers, electricity for charging our camera batteries, and even a very well put together cultural show in the evening, asking only tips at the end.
+We stayed in the Ndlovu Camp area, where they treated us to hot showers, electricity for charging our camera batteries, and even a very well put together cultural show in the evening, asking for only tips at the end.

 Hlane has their wildlife fenced into two areas.
 They’ve got one area that is for game driving where the big cats can wander around freely.
 It was at this area that we got our first up close lion sighting of the trip.
 We’d seen a lion or two in the distance, or hiding under trees, but this was the first time we’d spotted one up close, and walking around.